Redfern/GulpTemplate/README.md

 You can add a new module in the /sass/modules dir and include it in the site.scss file using "@import "modules/heading";"

+The minified file will be place in the root called site.min.css

 ### Javascript

-For js files, you can input js in the /wwwroot/js/site.js file or in the /wwwroot/js/modules/* dir.
+For js files, you can input js in the /js/site.js file or in the /js/modules/* dir.

 To add a new module you just need to include it in the modules dir and gulp will automatically pick it up.

+The minified file will be place in the root called site.min.js

 ## Other

-`/// <binding ProjectOpened='watch' />` is included at the top of the file for intergration with Visual Studio 2015 to automatically run the watch when the project gets opened.
+`/// <binding ProjectOpened='watch' />` is included at the top of the file for integration with Visual Studio 2015 to automatically run the watch when the project gets opened.